jamulussoftware/jamuluswebsite/_posts/2022-03-04-Linux-Alternative-Install-Methods.md

 ## Android
 There is a [request to include Jamulus for Android in F-Droid](https://gitlab.com/fdroid/rfp/-/issues/2011).
 However, compiling Qt is a bigger task, which is why it is probably not yet available.
 ## iOS
+Since distributing on iOS is difficult, there is no known distribution available.
+It might be possible to put the app on TestFlight.